 Higher-end devices will offer a wider and better range of features.

-All Andersen home charge points come with Kønnect, a free app which offers a range of useful features such as the ability to:
+All Andersen home charge points come with Kønnect, a free app that offers a range of useful features such as the ability to:

-The P1 home charge point has nylon-coated exterior metal panels for durability.
-Both the A2 and P1 are hand-finished to create a smooth, even colour.
-Made of solid stainless steel, the chassis has a lifetime guarantee.
-The model is certified for all European countries and comes with a three year Andersen Care Cover.
+The A2 is hand-finished to create a smooth, even colour.
+Made of solid stainless steel.
+The model is certified for all European countries and comes with a three-year Andersen Care Cover.